-Dr Naomi Sunderland is Senior Lecturer in the School of Human Services and Social Work and member of the Music, Health, and Wellbeing Research Stream at the Queensland Conservatorium Research Centre and Menzies Health Institute Queensland at Griffith University.
-Naomi has an extensive background in participatory, creative, and community based research in the areas of health, wellbeing, and arts based community development.
-She has collaborated on many arts and health research projects including: the 1000 Voices Disability Life Stories Project; a social determinants of health evaluation of the Scattered People asylum seekers and refugee music group; and a participatory intercultural evaluation of multi-arts work with Barkly Regional Arts in the Northern Territory.
+Associate Professor Naomi Sunderland is a proud descendant of the Wiradjuri First People.
+Naomi’s international research portfolio prioritises work in: arts and health promotion; music and the social determinants of health; and social inclusion in health and social policy.
+Naomi has collaborated on many arts and health research projects including: the 1000 Voices Disability Life Stories Project; a social determinants of health evaluation of the Scattered People asylum seekers and refugee music group; and trauma informed songwriting in Australia, Vanuatu, and Finland.
 Naomi teaches in the First Australians and Social Justice team at Griffith University and specialises in topics around transformative intercultural and immersive education, equity, and diversity.
 Naomi has a PhD in applied ethics and human rights from the Queensland University of Technology.
 She has worked in government and non-government organisations and universities in Canada and Australia.
 She has published widely on the topics of health promotion partnerships, music and wellbeing, disability and happiness, and transformative ethics.
 Naomi is also an active singer, songwriter, and performer and has released several albums of work internationally.

 Research Fellow: Sarah Woodland

 Dr Sarah Woodland is a researcher, practitioner and educator specialising in arts, theatre and performance.
-She has over 20 years experience in the arts and cultural sectors in Australia and the UK, with a particular focus on engaging communities from diverse social and cultural backgrounds in the arts.
-Sarah has spent over 10 years in the Griffith University School of Education and Professional Studies undertaking arts research, teaching Applied Theatre and leading university-industry partnerships and placements for students through the award winning Learning and Teaching program, Theatre Scope.
+She has over 20 years experience in the arts and cultural sectors in Australia and the UK, with a particular focus on engaging communities from diverse social and cultural backgrounds.
+Sarah has spent over 10 years at Griffith undertaking arts research, teaching theatre, and leading university-industry partnerships and placements.

 Project Partner Barkly Regional Arts: Alan Murn